hbc/knowledgebase/faq/contributing_to_knowledegebase.md

 #### "Category":

-*Note use these as they are listed below when creating a header for a markdown file being created for contribution.
-When the pull request (or an issue) is created, use the matching label to tag it (matching labels will have the `category-` prefix).*
+Use these as they are listed below when creating a header for a markdown file being created for contribution.
+When the pull request (or an issue) is created, use the matching label to tag it (matching labels will have the `category-` prefix).

 * `admin` (label: `category-admin`)
 * `research` (label: `category-research`)